ananay/passport-apple/README.md

 Passport strategy for the new Sign in with Apple feature, now with fetching profile information ✅!

+⚠️ Important note: Apple will only provide you with the name and email ONCE which is when the user taps "Sign in with Apple" on your app the first time.
+Keep in mind that you have to store this in your database at this time!
+For every login after that, Apple will provide you with a unique ID that you can use to lookup the username in your database.

 ## Example

 **Live on https://passport-apple.ananay.dev**